Kitware/CMake/Help/guide/importing-exporting/index.rst

   :start-after: # create config file
   :end-before: # install config files

-Install the generated configuration files with the :command:`INSTALL(files)` command.
+Install the generated configuration files with the :command:`install(FILES)` command.
 Both ``MathFunctionsConfigVersion.cmake`` and ``MathFunctionsConfig.cmake`` are installed to the same location, completing the package.